zandent/swappi-idoplatform/README.md

 - Token owner first approves idoplatform with the required amount of new ERC-20 token and sends the same amount of token to idoplatform.
 Meanwhile, token owner starts IDO and move it into upcoming status.

     `npx hardhat run --network testnet scripts_with_frontend/2_addIDOToken.js`

+- (Should be done if no users join and claim) Anyone can finalize to create LP and return remaining currencies back to token owner.

+    `npx hardhat run --network testnet scripts_with_frontend/3_finalize.js`

+## Mainnet test together with front end
+- Fill new private keys in `mainNetPrivateKey` and `mainNetTokenOwnerKey` entries in [script-config.js](script-config.js).

+- Follow Testnet test but use "`npx hardhat run --network mainnet mainnet_scripts_with_frontend/*`".

+- In terms of `addIDOTOken` step, please use scripts [here at another github repo](https://github.com/zandent/swappi-idoplatform-token-owner-scripts).

 ## Struct and State Variables
 ```solidity